Here2ServeU/azure-vm-stop_start-terraform/README.md

 **Email Notifications**: Ensure that the email notifications are being sent correctly.
 Check the action groups in Azure Monitor for any issues.

-**IAM Role Permissions**: Ensure the IAM role attached to the Function Apps has the correct permissions to start and stop VMs, as well as send notifications via Azure Monitor.
+**IAM Role Permissions**: Ensure the IAM role attached to the Function Apps has the correct permissions to start and stop VMs and send notifications via Azure Monitor.

 ## Outro:
 * 🎉 Congrats!
 You have successfully set up an infrastructure that will automatically start and stop your Virtual Machines using Terraform.
-* 💬 Leave any questions or comments below; I'll be happy to help!
+* 💬 Leave any questions or comments below; I'll gladly help!